vovanbo/treelib/docs/source/index.rst

     * Efficient operation of node indexing with the benefit of dictionary type.
     * Support common tree operations like **traversing**, **insertion**, **deletion**, **node moving**, **shallow/deep copying**, **subtree cutting** etc.
     * Support user-defined data payload to accelerate your model construction.
-    * Has pretty tree showing and text/json dump for pretty show and offline analysis.
+    * Has pretty tree showing and text/json dump for pretty print and offline analysis.

 Contents: